BiostatUnitCING/ccLR/README.md

 ## Excel Calculations ##
-Detailed calculations can also be performed by the user, using the excel spreadsheet "ccLR.xlsx" included in the GitHub repository.
+Detailed calculations can also be performed by the user, using the pre-formatted excel calculator "ccLRCalculator.xlsx" included in the GitHub repository.

 ## General information ##
 This method was developed by the [ENIGMA](https://enigmaconsortium.org/) (Evidence-based Network for the Interpretation of Germline Mutant Alleles) consortium for the calculation of the case-control likelihood ratio (LR) of *BRCA1* and *BRCA2* variants.